bgreenawald/bananagrams/README.md

 ```

 ## Test - Backend
-To test the backend, make sure you have the correct virtual environment setup and run
+To test the backend, make sure you have the correct virtual environment setup and are in the *backend* directory, and run
 ```bash
 pytest tests/
 ```